 I used a pound of chicken (1.99); 2 cups of cheese ($1.00); 18 tortillas ($1.50) and some spices and oil ($0.25 tops) making these for $4.74/batch or about $0.26 each.

 While mine aren’t a ton cheaper than the commercially made frozen ones, I would submit that mine are tastier and healthier for you.
 Don’t you think?
 I used boneless, skinless chicken, Tillamook sharp cheese, Mission tortillas, and sunflower oil.

 I’m convinced that these were better quality for the money, the biggest bang for your buck.
 That’s kinda how I roll.

-- 1 pound boneless, skinless chicken breast, chopped
+- 1 lb boneless, skinless chicken breast chopped

 - 18 corn tortillas

 - Preheat the oven to 475°.
 Spray a baking sheet with nonstick cooking spray.

 - In a large skillet, heat the oil until shimmering.
 Add the chicken and cook, stirring, over high heat.